KUT Frequently Asked Questions (FAQ)

 What other ways can I stay connected to KUT and KUTX?

-If your car radio is tuned to 90.5 FM (KUT) or 98.9 FM (KUTX), your Internet browser points to KUT.org or KUTX.org, and you’ve downloaded the KUT app to your smartphone you’re set to take KUT with you wherever you go.
-Note that we’re working to develop an app for our music service KUTX.
+If your car radio is tuned to 90.5 FM (KUT) or 98.9 FM (KUTX), your Internet browser points to KUT.org or KUTX.org, and you’ve downloaded the KUT or KUTX app to your smartphone, you’re set to take KUT with you wherever you go.